Blood Glucose to mmol/L Converter

 Enter the Blood Glucose level

-Input the blood glucose reading you have, typically measured in milligrams per deciliter (mg/dL), into the designated field.
+Input your blood glucose reading in milligrams per deciliter (mg/dL) into the designated field.

 2. 2

-The calculator displays six cards: mmol/L Result, mg/dL Input, Est. HbA1c, Reverse Check, Conversion Factor, and Deviation from Normal.
+The calculator displays mmol/L Result, mg/dL Input, Est. HbA1c, Reverse Check, Conversion Factor, Deviation from Normal, and an interactive Insights panel.

 Example Calculation

-A person with diabetes checks their blood sugar and gets a reading of 126 mg/dL, needing to convert it for a doctor who uses mmol/L.
+A person checks their blood sugar and gets a reading of 126 mg/dL, needing to convert it for clinical review in mmol/L.

 Blood Glucose